urwahsiddiqui-148/GO_MOONAPP/README.md

 # gomoonapp1

-A new Flutter project. used the concept of statless widgets.
-With three dropdown menu button . and a button to book a rid. this is just practice code of singlw scren beautiful ui in flutter framwork.
+A new Flutter project. used the concept of stateless widgets.
+With three dropdown menu button .
+And a button to book a rid.
+This is just practice code of single screen beautiful UI in flutter framwork.

 ## Getting Started